galaxyproject/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 The Pull Request will be reviewed.
 Make sure to respond to any feedback.

-On the sunday following the Pull Request merge, a table with all tutorial will be created in `communities/<your community>/resources/tutorials.tsv`
+On the sunday following the Pull Request merge, a table with all tutorials will be created in `communities/<your community>/resources/tutorials.tsv`

 Here is an overview of the files :